dawsonbooth/pong-ai/README.md

 This issue is discussed further <a href="https://github.com/pygame/pygame/issues/555#issuecomment-541237897">here</a>.

+The game may additionally run slowly on macOS as opposed to a Windows PC.
+Solutions to this are not well documented, and given the scope of the project a PC may be better suited for the program anyway.

 # Usage

 This is a command-line program.
 The main file, `pong.py` can be executed as follows: